 Led by Brent McKnight, an associate professor in the DeGroote School of Business, and Sandra Lapointe, a professor in the Faculty of Humanities, the project aims to create new pathways to allow different sectors to learn from and work with each other.

-Universities, working with community partners like the United Way and with support from organizations like Future Skills Canada, are uniquely positioned to provide this kind of community-based capacity building, which will ultimately strengthen the entire sector and benefit our students as they transition into the workforce,” says Lapointe, who is also the director of The/La Collaborative, a national network that connects experts in the humanities and social sciences through campus to community partnerships.
+Universities, working with community partners like the United Way and with support from organizations like the Future Skills Centre, are uniquely positioned to provide this kind of community-based capacity building, which will ultimately strengthen the entire sector and benefit our students as they transition into the workforce,” says Lapointe, who is also the director of The/La Collaborative, a national network that connects experts in the humanities and social sciences through campus to community partnerships.
 “By building social-innovation knowledge and skills, we will be helping NFPs emerge stronger from crises like COVID-19.